This post may contain affiliate links. Please read how we make money for more information.

 If you are an animal lover and you are wondering how to make money at 16 years old, if might be worth checking with your local animal shelter to see if they need any help.
 Shelters need people to clean cages, bathe animals, and do other things.

-Babysitting is another popular option to consider for those who are wondering how to earn money as a 16-year-old.
+Babysitting is another popular option to consider for teens.
 Many people need someone to look after their kids while they at work, on a date, or for another reason.

 To succeed as a babysitter, it’s important that you really love children.
 Babies and toddlers need constant attention.
 You can babysit in your home, or you may be able to arrange to babysit in the child’s home.